 Frequently asked questions

-Based on Cloudflare Radar DNS data from Q1 2026, the #1 platforms across 13 categories are: ChatGPT (Generative AI), Amazon (E-commerce), Facebook (Social Media), WhatsApp (Messaging), Binance (Cryptocurrency), Roblox (Gaming), Globo (News), Shein (Fast Fashion), Shopee (Low-Cost E-commerce), Outlook (Email), Stripe (Financial Services), Weather.com (Weather), and Indeed (Jobs).
-Eight of these held #1 for all 53 tracked weeks.
+Based on Cloudflare Radar DNS data, the #1 platforms at the June 30, 2026 quarter close are: ChatGPT (Generative AI), Amazon (E-commerce), Facebook (Social Media), WhatsApp (Messaging), Binance (Cryptocurrency), Roblox (Gaming), Globo (News), Shein (Fast Fashion), Shopee (Low-Cost E-commerce), Outlook (Email), Stripe (Financial Services), Weather.com (Weather), Indeed (Jobs), YouTube (Video Streaming), Apple Music (Music & Audio Streaming), and Google (Overall).
+15 of these 16 are unchanged from a year earlier (June 2025); only Low-Cost E-commerce changed hands, where Shopee overtook Temu.

-Which categories saw the biggest shifts in Q1 2026?
+Which categories saw the biggest shifts in 2026?

 How can B2B teams use this data?